weygoldt/weygoldt.github.io/content/posts/datascience-stack/_index.md

 - [Scipy](https://www.scipy.org/) - SciPy is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
 It is a great library for scientific computing and includes algorithms for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and many more.

-- [Scikit-learn](https://scikit-learn.org/) - Scikit-learn is a free software machine learning library for the Python programming language.
-It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN.
-It is a great library for machine learning.

-- [Pytorch](https://pytorch.org/) - PyTorch is an open source library for deep learning and GPU accelerated computing.
-It is pain-free to install compared to TensorFlow and has a great API.

 - [Matplotlib](https://matplotlib.org/) - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 It is a great library for data visualization.
 It provides fine grained control over every aspect of a figure and is highly customizable.

 - [Pydantic](https://pydantic-docs.helpmanual.io/) - Pydantic is a library for data validation and settings management based on Python type hints.
 It is a great library for validating data and settings.
 I use it to create data models for my data science projects.

 - [Rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 It is a much nicer way to display logs, data and progress bars compared to e.g. `tqdm`.
 It is also the progress bar that `pip` uses when you install something.

+## Machine learning tools

+- [Scikit-learn](https://scikit-learn.org/) - Scikit-learn is a free software machine learning library for the Python programming language.
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN.
+It is a great library for machine learning.

+- [Pytorch](https://pytorch.org/) - PyTorch is an open source library for deep learning and GPU accelerated computing.
+It is pain-free to install compared to TensorFlow and has a great API.

+- [Tensorflow](https://github.com/tensorflow) - Another deep learning framework that comes with Keras, a high level API that makes the usage of pretrained models as well as the creation of coustom models very fast.

+The following set of packages are training frameworks, that mostly build on top of pytorch to abstract a lot of the boiler plate code and make model training and evalutation easier.

+- [FastAI](https://www.fast.ai/) - The library is a bit dated but the website provides amazing courses on deep learning.
+- [Keras](https://keras.io) - A high level API that works with Tensorflow, Pytorch and JAX.
+- [Pytorch Lightning](https://lightning.ai/) - This is framework to make pytorch models as easy as fitting sklearn models.
+- [SuperGradients](https://www.supergradients.com/) - The new kid on the block by DECI-AI.
+Home of the current state of the art object detection model YOLO-NAS.

 If a project gets bigger and other people start using it, the following tools are great for documentation: